- Half Angel/Half Demon

 Invoking the Balance of Fate is unusual for it involves one of the Realms admitting that its own followers are at fault.
 By approaching the Gatekeeper and requesting the Balance of Fate, it is seen as an attempt to appease the other side before they take direct action.
 Unlike punishing their own kind, a representative of one Realm cannot punish its own Followers without escalating the problem for it would be seen as directly interfering in the lives of mortals.

 The only recourse is therefore to meet with the Gatekeeper and ask for the Balance of Fate.
 If the Gatekeeper is in agreement that there is a high probability of conflict between Demons and Angels, he can then undo the key event before it spirals out of control.
 In simple terms this means the soul is sent back to the mortal realm.
 Since the mortal is no longer dead then there is no need for the other side to take reprisals.
-However there is a price to pay for the Gatekeeper cannot give life to mortals and so the returning soul has to displace another one in the same body.
+However there is a price to pay for the Gatekeeper cannot give life to mortals and so the returning soul has to be placed within the body of someone living, effectively displacing the existing soul which ends up returning to the spirit realm.
+The only exception to this could occur if the body of the deceased was being kept alive artificially or a person could survive if resuscitated.
+The soul would thus end up being returned within moments of having died.
+That sort of timing though required extremely rare set of circumstances.

 The Gatekeeper and Death Angels